splunk/public-o11y-docs/gdi/other-ingestion-methods/other-data-ingestion-methods.rst

 .. raw:: html

   <embed>
-    <h2>Use the upstream OpenTelemetry Collector</h2>
+    <h2>Use the OpenTelemetry Collector Contrib (upstream)</h2>
   </embed>

-You can use the upstream OpenTelemetry Collector instead of the Splunk Distribution of OpenTelemetry Collector.
+You can use the OpenTelemetry Collector Contrib instead of the Splunk Distribution of OpenTelemetry Collector.
 See :ref:`using-upstream-otel` for installation instructions and information about the differences between the upstream Collector and the Splunk distribution.

 .. caution::

-   Splunk only provides best-effort support for the upstream OpenTelemetry Collector.
+   Splunk only provides best-effort support for OpenTelemetry Collector Contrib.
 Only Splunk OpenTelemetry distributions are in scope for official Splunk support and support-related service-level agreements (SLAs).

 .. raw:: html